Semicocycle discontinuities for substitutions and reverse-reading automata

 \end{example}

-If $\theta$ is {\em bijective}, i.e., if each $\theta_i$ is a bijection, then $\mathcal S_\theta$ is a subgroup.
+A length-$\ell$ substitution $\theta$ is {\em bijective} if every $\theta_j$ is a bijection, see \cite{Queffelec} for their study.
+If $\theta$ is bijective, then $\mathcal S_\theta$ is a subgroup.
 Its importance is recognized in \cite{Lemanczyk-Mentzen}, and it is related to the Ellis semigroup in \cite{Kellendonk-Yassawi}.
-In general the semigroup generated by the maps $\{ \theta_0, \dots , \theta_{\ell -1}\}$ does not necessarily contain $\id$.
+Note that for non-bijective substitutions, the semigroup generated by the maps $\{ \theta_0, \dots , \theta_{\ell -1}\}$ does not necessarily contain $\id$.